Section | Headnote |

 (4) applies in a manner prescribed by the executive director.

-(b) If the member is a member of the lump-sum division, the member satisfies the minimum service requirement if the member is at least 40 percent vested as determined under subdivision 2.
+(b) If the member is a member of the lump-sum division or the defined contribution plan, the member satisfies the minimum service requirement if the member is at least 40 percent vested as determined under subdivision 2.

-(a) A volunteer firefighter who is entitled to a service pension under subdivision 1 must receive a retirement benefit under subdivision 1, paragraph (a) or (b), as applicable.
+(a) A volunteer firefighter who is entitled to a retirement benefit under subdivision 1 must receive a retirement benefit under paragraph (b), (c), or (d), as applicable.

-(b) The retirement benefit of a member of the lump-sum division is equal to the number of years of service credit certified under section 353G.07 for the member, multiplied by the service pension level applicable to the member under section 353G.11, multiplied by the member's vested percentage under subdivision 2.
+(b) The retirement benefit of a member of the lump-sum division is equal to the number of years of service credit certified under section 353G.07 for the member, multiplied by the benefit level applicable to the member under section 353G.11, multiplied by the member's vested percentage under subdivision 2.

-(c) The retirement benefit of a member of the monthly benefit division is equal to the number of years of service credit certified under section 353G.07 for the member, multiplied by the service pension level applicable to the member under section 353G.112, multiplied by the member's vested percentage under subdivision 2.
+(c) The retirement benefit of a member of the monthly division is equal to the number of years of service credit certified under section 353G.07 for the member, multiplied by the benefit level applicable to the member under section 353G.112, multiplied by the member's vested percentage under subdivision 2.

 A member of the plan has a nonforfeitable right to a retirement benefit, up to the percent vested.
 The member's vested percentage is determined under paragraph (a), (b), or (c), as applicable.